 - 2 REU students – Anne Freeman (2018) and Mina Narayanan (2018) co-authored a Tangible, Embedded, and Embodied Interactions (TEI 2019) paper and demo.

 - 3 REU students – Olivia K. Richards (2016), Julia Dunbar (2017), and Susan Monsey (2018) co-authored a paper about the REU cohort model at a top-tier computer science education conference, SIGCSE 2019.

 - compete in international ACM student research competitions

 - Olivia K. Richards earned 2nd place in the ACM SIGCHI 2017 Undergraduate Student Research Competition.

 - Gabrielle Cantor completed in the ACM SIGCHI 2018 Undergraduate Student Research Competition

-- Flannery Currin and Gustavo Razo will compete in the ACM SIGCHI 2019 Undergraduate Student Research Competition
+- Flannery Currin and Gustavo Razo competed in the ACM SIGCHI 2019 Undergraduate Student Research Competition

 - present posters regionally and at international conferences

 - 7 REU students: Julia, Ciabhan, Maxine, Meagan, Gabrielle, Sergio, and Vanessa, co-authored 4 papers for the Workshop on Interactive Systems in Healthcare.
 Check out their profiles to get a sense of what they presented.

 - 4 out of 11 REU students who have graduated have accepted industry positions (e.g., IBM Watson, Amazon)